papokotos/industrial_v3/README.md

 3. Wait for the download to finish and then click to show the folder the .zip file was downloaded at, or navigate to your system's designated downloads folder manually.

 ## Step 2: Extract the Repository
 Extract the contents of the .zip file to your folder of choice, using the extraction tool of your choice.
-The extraction will create a folder called `industrial-main`.
+The extraction will create a folder called `industrial_v3`.

 ## Step 3: Install MariaDB
 The user must have previously installed MariaDB on their computer.
-To do this, go to the following link, download MariaDB 10.6 for your system, and follow the installation wizard.
+To do this, go to the following [link](https://mariadb.org/download/?t=mariadb&p=mariadb&r=11.0.0&os=windows&cpu=x86_64&pkg=zip&m=crete), download MariaDB 10.6 for your system, and follow the installation wizard.
 After doing this, continue with the rest of the steps in this guide.

 ## Step 4: Open the Repository with IDE
 1. Open the folder `industrial_v3` using your preferred IDE.
 In this guide we will follow the steps using Visual Studio Code 1.74.3.